Calypto/UTOptimizer/README.md

 ### bDeleteServerCache
 Deletes [GUI2K4.UT2k4ServerBrowser] ServerCache array which is bugged and spams entries in User.ini, resulting in stuttering due to the ridiculous file size as a result of the spam.
 See also: https://github.com/OldUnreal/UT2004Patches/issues/159
+Takes effect instantly.

 ### bFixMasterServer
-Sets the master server for the players.
+Sets the master server for players.
 Options are:

     333networks
     Errorist